 Don’t currently have dental insurance?
 That’s okay!
 You don’t have to completely pay out-of-pocket.
 We offer alternative financing options to make your treatment far more manageable in the long run.
 Some of these solutions include:

-• In-House Membership Plan – For one low monthly fee, our Westpark Village Dental of Plano In-House Membership Plan will grant you access to preventive services, as well as a 15% discount on all other dental treatments.
+In-House Membership Plan – For one low monthly fee, our Westpark Village Dental Care In-House Membership Plan will grant you access to preventive services, as well as a 15% discount on all other dental treatments.
 You can avoid the red tape of insurance and still receive top-notch dentistry at your convenience!

 Taking Care of Your Smile Can Save You Money